 2 Factors at Play

 First, marketers face an interesting and frustrating cycle.
-Typically, when a marketing professional is brought in (either as a consultant OR full-time employee), the company has either had little to no marketing done and looking to jump start it (so has no data), or they have had poor prior marketing experiences, and don’t have a very high bar.
+Typically, when a content marketing professional is brought in (either as a consultant OR full-time employee), the company has either had little to no marketing done and looking to jump start it (so has no data), or they have had poor prior marketing experiences, and don’t have a very high bar.
 In both these cases, the internal perception of what marketing is and can do really isn’t a great one—and that generally means—in the beginning at least—marketers “don’t get any respect” or resources.

 Since marketing is really about learning what works and asking the right questions, ROI can be challenging to prove in the early months.
 What worked for one company may not work for another.
 Too many times the C-suite sees this learning curve as failure or fault, resulting in further validation of their perspective on marketing.